dominiclvj/amigoscode-html-demo/modules/js-fundamentals/quotes/instructions/instruction.md

 console.log("Hello World JS :)")
 ```

-Try adding a semicolon to the script and see.
+Add a semicolon to your script and see for yourself.
+Nothing changes.

-# Which to use?
+Ultimately, this comes down to personal preference.
+The most important thing is consistency within a project.
+In professional codebases, tools like ESLint and formatters such as Prettier are often used to enforce a consistent style automatically.

-Ultimately this comes down to personal preference.
-Usually you will want to stay consistent within a given project, and use ESLint and a formatter to enforce a standard on your codebase.
+Now try using quotes and colons yourself and see what happens to your JavaScript code.